 For instance, you might get into a fight with a long-time friend and the two of you no longer see eye to eye and you ultimately lose the friendship.
 What might at first glance seem like a disheartening loss of a trusted friendship might in the long run turn out to be a needed end to an alliance that was based on shaky ground from the beginning and it took only one heated argument to finally learn the truth.
 Grieve the ending but shift your perspective to finally see the truth.

 Life’s trials will often leave us standing on our heads with our entire lives thrown upside down.
 Yet once the storm settles, we will remain will be the kernel of truth on which to rebuild even stronger foundations.
-The Tower might not be a welcome sign, but it always presents itself when we need a fresh perspective.
+The Tower might not be a welcome sign, but from a positive perspective, it always presents itself when we need a fresh assessment of the present situation.
 Like pruning away what is unnecessary to live our best lives, the Tower tarot card meaning, once endured, can be a welcome relief.